Fishing Tackle Insurance, Are You Covered?

 Fishing Gear Covered Under Homeowners Insurance

 Most home insurance policies will have this cover for your fishing tackle, however, I would advise that any costly items that you want to cover, are individually listed in the agreement.
-Typically they fall under the classification of sporting equipment.
+Typically, they fall under the classification of sporting equipment.
 Depending on how much gear you have, you’ll have a deductible that you have to pay, and then you’ll be covered for the rest!

-This home insurance option does not cover items whilst fishing, left in your vehicle, or on your boat!
+This home insurance option does not cover items whilst you are fishing, left in your vehicle, or on your boat!
 If you are unsure or the policy is not clear, always check with the insurer to confirm any “grey areas”

 Fishing Gear Covered Under Renters Insurance